H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 In the video below, VisaNation Attorney Shilpa Malik discusses the different immigration pathways to transition from an H-1B to a green card and what changes current H-1B holders should be aware of.

-H-1B to Green Card Process
+What Is The H-1B to Green Card Process?

-Step 1: Find a Qualified U.S. Employer to Sponsor Your Application
+Step 1: Find a Qualified U.S. Employer

-Step 2: Employer Files PERM Labor Certification
+Step 2: PERM Labor Certification to Be Filed By Your Employer

-1. The employer conducts an extensive recruitment process to confirm that no qualified U.S. workers are available.
+2. The employer conducts an extensive recruitment process to confirm that no qualified U.S. workers are available.

 3. The employer files ETA Form 9089 with the Department of Labor (DOL).